zarr-developers/VirtualiZarr/docs/usage.md

 # the path in the virtual dataset will now be 'file:///some_directory/file.nc'
 ```

-Note that as the virtualizarr {py:meth}`vds.virtualize.to_kerchunk <virtualizarr.xarray.VirtualiZarrDatasetAccessor.to_kerchunk>` method only writes absolute paths, the only scenario in which you might come across references containing relative paths is if you are opening references that were previously created using the ``kerchunk`` library alone.
+Note that as the virtualizarr {py:meth}`vds.virtualize.to_kerchunk <virtualizarr.VirtualiZarrDatasetAccessor.to_kerchunk>` method only writes absolute paths, the only scenario in which you might come across references containing relative paths is if you are opening references that were previously created using the ``kerchunk`` library alone.

 ## Rewriting existing manifests